softdev15/slate/source/index.html.md

 # Webhooks
 ## Event Webhooks

-The webhooks will be triggered when Files reach certain milestones.
-Currently you are required to manually provide Shipamax with the destination URL which the webhooks should call.
+A webhook event is triggered when Files reach certain milestones.
+The main webhook event is the ValidationComplete which is triggered when a pack is posted.

-For webhook security we sign inbound requests to your application with an X-Shipamax-Signature HTTP header together with an X-Shipamax-Signature-Version header.
-See [Validating webhook signatures](#validating-webhook-signatures) for how to validate the requests.
+Additional events exist for specific scenarios.

+To receive an event you first need to register your listener URL in Shipamax.
+This is a one time process that is done during the onboarding process.
+To register URL for a webhook event, please contact the support team.

+### Security
+Shipamax add two HTTP headers to each webhooks event 'x-shipamax-signature' and 'x-api-key' (optional).
+See the [Validating webhook signatures](#validating-webhook-signatures) for more details on validating the webhook event.

 > The webhook endpoint will send a request to the provided endpoint via POST with a body in the following format: